vsevolodnedora/open-event-intel/database/README.txt

-Contains database with scraped news publications.
+Due to copyright reasons, databases containing complete text or self-consistent text fragments are stored in a separate, private repositories and are copied here during the GitHub Actions runs.

-For data protection reasons is stored in a separate private repo and copied here at runtime only.
+When running locally, `run_scrape.py`, `run_preprocess.py` and `run_tkg.py` will output their respective databases here.